oiraqi/paradigms/P2-Integration/README.md

 Web services that follow the REST architectural style are called RESTful web services.
 There are strong ties between REST and HTTP.
 As such, RESTful web services use the HTTP protocol, in particular: GET, POST, PATCH, PUT and DELETE methods:
 - GET: To retrieve resources from server side, specifying some input (criteria) in *the request URI* -- should have no side effect on server side (safe method)
   - e.g., GET `http://www.example.com/courses?category=cs`
-- POST: To create resources on server side, specifying resource data in *the request body*
+- POST: To create a resource on server side, specifying its data in *the request body*
-- PUT: To fully update resources on server side, specifying the id of the resource to be updated and its new version in *the request body*
+- PUT: To fully update a resource on server side, specifying its id and new version in *the request body*
-- PATCH: To partially update resources on server side, specifying the id of the resource to be updated and its attributes to be updated in *the request body*
+- PATCH: To partially update a resource on server side, specifying its id and attributes to be updated in *the request body*
-- DELETE: To delete a resource on server side, specifying the id of the resource to be deleted
+- DELETE: To delete a resource on server side, specifying its id in *the request URI*

 These methods provide a natural mapping to CRUD operations.
 So, RESTful web services are naturally suitable for data-oriented use cases, but can also be adapted for service-oriented use cases.